kaz-utashiro/tir/README.md

 # DESCRIPTION

-__tir__ is very simple command just say "Tea is ready".

-If the first argument is number, wait that period in second.

-Optional argument is taken as subject of readiness.
-If "Your ramen" is given, it will tell you that "Your ramen is ready".

-By default, it will show the message on the terminal, send system notification, and read it out.

-It uses OS X capabilities and will not run on other systems.
+This is the command line kitchen timer for Apple OS X Mavericks.
+It will show the message on terminal, notification center, and read it out using audible speech.
+Default message is "Tea is ready" and the "tea" is replaced by the command argument.
+If the first argument is number, command waits that time in second.
+Playing iTunes is paused automatically during speech.

+Use __-v__ option to change voice.
+Option __-r__ is shortcut for __-v random__ and choose random voice.

+Option __-V__ can be used to set system sound volume temporarily.
+Volume is the number between 0 and 100, and it will set just for one second.

 # SEE ALSO